RetroDECK/ES-DE/USERGUIDE-DEV.md

 The **Default emulator** column lists the primary emulator as configured in es_systems.xml.
 If this differs between Unix, macOS and Windows then it's specified in square brackets, such as [UW] for Unix and Windows and [M] for macOS.
 If not all of the three platforms are specified it means that the system is not available on the missing platforms.
 For example Lutris which is only avaialable on Unix is marked with only a _[U]_.
 Unless explicitly marked as **(Standalone)**, each emulator is a RetroArch core.

 The **Alternative emulators** column lists additional emulators configured in es_systems.xml that can be selected per system and per game, as explained earlier in this guide.
 This does not necessarily include everything in existence, as for some platforms there are a lot of emulators to choose from.
 In those cases the included emulators is a curated selection.
 In the same manner as the _Default emulator_ column, differences between Unix, macOS and Windows are marked using square brackets.
-Unless explicitly marked as **(Standalone)**, echo emulator is a RetroArch core.
+Unless explicitly marked as **(Standalone)**, each emulator is a RetroArch core.

 The **Needs BIOS** column indicates if additional BIOS/system ROMs are required, as should be explained by the emulator documentation.
 Good starting points for such documentation are [https://docs.libretro.com](https://docs.libretro.com) and [https://docs.libretro.com/library/bios](https://docs.libretro.com/library/bios)

 For additional details regarding which game file extensions are supported per system, refer to the es_systems.xml files [unix/es_systems.xml](resources/systems/unix/es_systems.xml), [macos/es_systems.xml](resources/systems/macos/es_systems.xml) and [windows/es_systems.xml](resources/systems/windows/es_systems.xml).
 Normally the extensions setup in these files should cover everything that the emulators support.
-Note that for systems that have alternative emulators defined, the list of extensions is a combination of what is supported by all the emulators.
+For systems that have alternative emulators defined, the list of extensions is a combination of what is supported by all the emulators.
 This approach is necessary as you want to be able to see all games for each system while potentially testing and switching between different emulators, either system-wide or on a per game basis.

-If you generated the ROMs directory structure when first starting ES-DE, the systeminfo.txt files located in each game system directory will also contain the information about the emulator core and supported file extensions.
+If you generated the ROMs directory structure when first starting ES-DE, the systeminfo.txt files located in each game system directory will also contain information about the emulators and supported file extensions.

 For CD-based systems it's generally recommended to use CHD files (extension .chd) as this saves space due to compression compared to BIN/CUE, IMG, ISO etc. The CHD format is also supported by most emulators.
 You can convert to CHD from various formats using the MAME `chdman` utility, for example `chdman createcd -i mygame.iso -o mygame.chd`.
 Sometimes chdman has issues converting from the IMG and BIN formats, and in this case it's possible to first convert to ISO using `ccd2iso`, such as `ccd2iso mygame.img mygame.iso`.